 These posts are getting longer and longer!

 Anyway, the final third of my journey around Norway was in many ways the toughest.
-It may not have had the ferocity of the earlier mountain sections, but I had my demons to contend with.
+It may not have had the ferocity of the earlier mountain sections but, at the risk of sounding like the blurb of a detective novel, I had my demons to contend with.

 The graveyard bivvy